Bamof25th/Bamof25th/README.md

 ## 🧑🏻‍💻 About Me

 I'm a Full Stack Developer specializing in modern web technologies.
 With expertise in both frontend and backend development, I create scalable and efficient web applications using cutting-edge tools and frameworks.
+- 💖 Currently working as a Associate Java Developer at Sapiens

-- 🔭 Currently working as a Freelance Developer at Trippyway
+- 🔭 Worked as a Freelance Developer at Trippyway
 - 📚 Learning DevOps to enhance deployment and infrastructure skills
 - ⚡ Football enthusiast in my free time